Keesiu/meta-kaggle/README.md

 #### Step #2: `python src/data/reduce.py`
 Reduces all downloaded data by deleting all non-Python files.
 #### Step #3: `python src/data/translate2to3.py`
-Translates all Python scripts written in 2.X to 3.X, in order for the source code analysis tools "Radon" and "Pylint" to work fine.
+Translates all Python scripts written in 2.X to 3.X, in order for the source code analysis tools "Radon" and "Pylint" to work.
 #### Step #4: `python src/data/table.py`
-Tables all scripts and their respective code.
+Tables all scripts and their respective code content.

 ### Feature Engineering and Selection
 #### Step #5: `python src/features/extract.py`